Hambleden

-Hambleden is a small village and civil parish in southwest Buckinghamshire, England.
-The village is around 4 mi west of Marlow, and around 3 mi northeast of Henley-on-Thames in Oxfordshire.
+Hambleden is a village and civil parish in southwest Buckinghamshire, England.
+The village is around 4 mi west of Marlow, and around 3 mi north-east of Henley-on-Thames in Oxfordshire.

 The civil parish also includes the villages of Fingest and Frieth, and the hamlets of Colstrope, Mill End, Parmoor, Pheasant's Hill and Skirmett.
 At the 2011 Census, the population of the parish was 1,445.